atpalmer/hobbylang/README.md

 ## Running a program

-Run `calc [path]`.
-For example, to run `/samples/sample1.calc`, run `./calc ./samples/sample1.calc` from the project directory after running `make`.
+Run `hobby [path]`.
+For example, to run `/samples/sample1.hb`, run `./hobby ./samples/sample1.hb` from the project directory after running `make`.

 ## Interactive mode

-To run in interactive mode, simply run `calc` with no arguments.
+To run in interactive mode, simply run `hobby` with no arguments.

 Enter `Ctrl+D` to exit.